 After I went through all the tips and tricks on how to play Atlas Prime in late game we can now look at the actual build.
 You need just one umbra forma to make it work but I also advise to add an aura forma for more flexibility.

 The foundation of this build are all 3 Umbral mods.
-This combination brings Atlas Prime to 1872 health and almost 1389 armor.
-With this armor he has an effective health pool of over 10’500 health.
+This combination brings Atlas Prime to 1872 health and 1389 armor.
+With this amount of armor he has an effective health pool of over 10’500 health.

 To further increase his tankiness you need to add Adaptation that will reduce the effect of incoming damage significantly.